France-Merrick Foundation

 The foundation funds across six main areas:

-Civic & Culture: Arts organizations, museums, cultural institutions, theaters, and jazz centers (examples: B&O Railroad Museum - $300,000; Creative Alliance - $100,000)
+Civic & Culture: Arts organisations, museums, cultural institutions, theatres, and jazz centres (examples: B&O Railroad Museum - $300,000; Creative Alliance - $100,000)

-Community & Economic Development: Workforce development, affordable housing, corner store renovations, community facilities (examples: Bon Secours Baltimore Foundation - $200,000 for 20 historic row home renovations; Per Scholas - $150,000 for training center expansion)
+Community & Economic Development: Workforce development, affordable housing, corner store renovations, community facilities (examples: Bon Secours Baltimore Foundation - $200,000 for 20 historic row home renovations; Per Scholas - $150,000 for training centre expansion)

 Environment: Stormwater management, habitat restoration, trail development, composting infrastructure, bioretention projects (examples: Rails-to-Trails Conservancy - $200,000; Pearlstone Center - $150,000)